Ontario School Zone Signs and Speed Limits

 3 minute read

-In the following article we’ll expand on: what are the signs to identify a school zone, the speed limits you must obey, the possible tickets you can get and how much they can cost you, and how these tickets can affect your car insurance rates and some advice on how to avoid unnecessary school zone fines on your driving record.
+In this article, we’ll expand on what the signs are to identify a school zone, the speed limits you must obey, the possible tickets you can get and how much they can cost you, and how these tickets can affect your car insurance rates and some advice on how to avoid unnecessary school zone fines on your driving record.
 Let’s begin!

 What Exactly Is a School Zone in Ontario?